tahaburaksahin/Pacman/README.md

 # Pacman Game

-This is a classic Pacman game implemented in [programming language].
+This is a classic Pacman game implemented in Java.

 ## How to Play